-20 apartments for rent in Brighton Park, Chicago, IL
+20 apartments for rent near Brighton Park, Chicago, IL

 Brighton Park is a predominantly-Hispanic neighborhood located six miles southwest of the Chicago Loop, along busy Archer Avenue.
 The neighborhood takes its name from the Brighton livestock market in England.

 Formerly home to those of Polish and Irish descent, Brighton Park is the location of Five Holy Martyrs Roman Catholic Church where, in 1979, Pope John Paul II held an open-air mass for 17,500 people in the church parking lot.
 Though the surrounding community is now overwhelmingly Spanish-speaking, weekday and Sunday masses are split evenly between Polish and English.